Timothy Everest: Early life

-Everest was born in Southampton but brought up in Haverfordwest; most of his family remain in the area of Wales.
-His parents were restauranteurs.
+Everest was born in Southampton but brought up in Haverford West; most of his family remain in the area of Wales.
+His parents were restaurateurs.
 He had aspired to become a race car driver.
-But, his ambition unfulfilled, he took a job with his uncle when he was 17, working as a sales assistant at Hepworths, Milford Haven; a high street tailor that would form the foundation of the Next retail empire.
+But, his ambition unfulfilled, he took a job with his uncle when he was 17 at Hepworths, Milford Haven; a high street tailor that would form the foundation of the Next retail empire.
 In the early 1980s, he became interested in the club scene, often driving to London, where he mixed with New Romantics such as Boy George at The Blitz; a trendy London nightclub run by Steve Strange of the group Visage.

 Determined to become part of the fashion industry, but unable to make a breakthrough, Everest decided to use his knowledge of tailoring to his advantage.
 He answered an advertisement placed in the London Evening Standard, in 1982, by Tommy Nutter: "Boy wanted in Savile Row".
 He pestered Nutter for weeks, until he was given the job.
 Nutter's client base included rock stars, celebrities, politicians and businessmen; he famously dressed The Beatles and The Stone.
 Everest also mixed with future celebrities of the fashion world.
 John Galliano, who had been studying at the Central Saint Martins College of Art and Design, passed on some design skills to Everest, while on work placement with Nutter.
-Everest met his future wife Catherine (now an actress and film producer) at this time, while she was also working with Nutter.
+Everest met his future wife Catherine at this time, while she was also working with Nutter.
 The couple have two daughters.
 Everest's time under Nutter, a Savile Row revolutionary in the 1960s, inspired him to experiment with tone and pattern in his own designs.
 In 1986, after nearly five years as Nutter's apprentice, Everest was persuaded to move on to work for Malcolm Levene.
 He had become disillusioned with Savile Row, particularly with its lack of appreciation for Nutter's more modern approach.
 Everest found that working with Levene, a small menswear retailer based away from Savile Row, on Chiltern Street, provided a welcome change.
 During Everest's first year there, Levene's turnover doubled.